 \end{lemma}

 \begin{proof} The dense regime follows immediately from \Cref{claim:2IdenticalPaths} and the fact that the graph consisting of two paths of $2r+1$ vertices is not reconstructible (see \Cref{sec2}).

-For the sparse regime, we note first that if a component has at most $2r$ vertices, then it is contained in the $r$-ball around some vertex, and if there is a component with at least $2r+1$ vertices, there must be an $r$-ball with at least $2r + 1$ vertices.
+For the sparse regime, we note first that if a graph has no path of length $2r + 1$, then each component must be contained in the $r$-ball around one of its vertices.
+Indeed, if this is not the case, then the radius of the component must be at least $r + 1$ and the component contains an (induced) path with $2r + 1$ vertices \cite{erdos1986maximum}.
+If the graph does contain a path with at least $2r + 1$ vertices, then there must be an $r$-ball containing a path with at least $2r + 1$ vertices.

-Suppose there is no $r$-ball with $2r + 1$ vertices.
+Suppose there is no $r$-ball containing a path with at least $2r + 1$ vertices.
 Then we start by choosing an $r$-ball with as many vertices as possible: this gives us an entire component $C$, and from this we can determine the $r$-balls of all vertices in $C$.
 We now delete all these $r$-balls from our collection, and repeat on the remaining $r$-balls (which are exactly the $r$-balls of $G$ with $C$ deleted).
-This will reconstruct the graph $G$, and the claim follows since Lemma \ref{claim:maxComp} implies that every component has at most $2r$ vertices with high probability. \end{proof}
+This will reconstruct the graph $G$, and the claim follows since \Cref{lem:maxPath} implies that no $r$-ball has a path on $2r + 1$ vertices with high probability. \end{proof}